erinbugbee/personal-website-update/content/authors/admin/_index.md

   url: https://www.cmu.edu/dietrich/sds/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include sequential decision making, learning in humans and machines, and behavioral game theory.

 # Interests to show in About widget
 interests: